Immanuel-C/IOptimize/README.md

 ## Warning!

-**The IOptimize alpha can damage your Windows install, always create a restore point before using the alpha**
+**The IOptimize alpha can damage your Windows install, always create a restore point before using the alpha.
+IOptimize was also only designed for Windows 10/11 and has not been test on other versions.**

 ## How to Build Project